noiseprotocol/noise_spec/noise.md

  * A **fallback handshake** is triggered by the responder if it can't decrypt the initiator's first zero-RTT handshake message.

 There must be some way for the responder to distinguish full versus zero-RTT handshakes on receiving the first message.
-If the initiator makes a zero-RTT attempt, there must be some way for the initiator to distinguish zero-RTT from fallback handshakes on receiving the second message.
+If the initiator makes a zero-RTT attempt, there must be some way for the initiator to distinguish zero-RTT from fallback handshakes on receiving the response.

 For example, each handshake message could be preceded by a `type` byte (see [Section 13](#application-responsibilities)).
-This byte is not part of the Noise message proper, but simply signals which handshake is being used:
+This byte is not part of the Noise message proper, but signals which handshake is being used:

  * If `type == 0` in the initiator's first message then the initiator is performing a full handshake.